limshoonkit/WFGY/ProblemMap/Atlas/Fixes/README.md

 - it can teach first repair moves
 - it can connect to deeper reasoning engines
 - it can grow through community implementations
-- it can support future paid advanced work without damaging the public free core
+- it can support future advanced layers without damaging the public free core

 That is why this folder matters so much.